 No Serious Business In Show Business: The songs, the poster, even the characters will try and convince you this is a musical comedy "coming of age" tale.
 It's not.
 Lampshaded when Pippin says "And this isn't a bad ending for a musical comedy" at the end.

 Original Cast Precedent: The original actor for Pippin had absolutely no luck with the costume department in regards to shoes.
 He could never find a pair of shoes that were comfortable, so one night, fed up, he decided to do the whole show barefoot.
 It wasn't easy.
 In his dressing room after the curtain call, Bob Fosse came in.
 The actor prepared himself for a grovelling apology, but instead Fosse gushed, "I love it!
 Barefoot!
 Gives you that innocence."
-Since then, Pippin is always barefoot.
+Since then, Pippin is traditionally barefoot, with the 2013 revival one of the few exceptions.

 Averted with the Leading Player, whose original actor, Ben Vereen, is an African-American man.
 The role has since been played not only by men of different ethnicities, but also several women, including Rosie O'Donnell of all people, and Patina Miller, who won a Tony award for her performance in 2013.